Archov/CbxTools/README.md

 ### Near Greyscale Scan Options

-- `--scan-near-greyscale {dryrun,move,process}`: Scan archives for near-grey images and optionally move or process them
+- `--scan-near-greyscale {dryrun,move,process}`: Scan archives for near-greyscale images and take action
+  - `dryrun`: Generate a list of archives containing near-greyscale content
+  - `move`: Move identified archives to a specified destination directory
+  - `process`: Convert identified archives using current settings
-- `--scan-output PATH`: Output file for dryrun or destination directory for move mode.
-If PATH is a directory in dryrun mode, `near_greyscale_list.txt` will be created in that directory.
-When omitted, the list is written to `near_greyscale_list.txt` in the current directory.
+- `--scan-output PATH`: Output file for dryrun mode or destination directory for move mode
+  - For dryrun: If PATH is a directory, `near_greyscale_list.txt` will be created in that directory
+  - For move: Destination directory where archives will be moved
+  - When omitted in dryrun mode, creates `near_greyscale_list.txt` in the current directory

-Scanning respects the `--threads` option for parallel processing.
+Scanning respects the `--threads` option for parallel processing and uses the current auto-greyscale threshold settings.

 ### Watch Mode Options